 The project will also develop a digital platform that will enable prospective counterparties to access live market pricing, assess the value of the new hedge contracts, evaluate the risks of different contract positions under a range of scenarios and provide a point of market access for new and emerging clean energy providers.

-The marketplace project will facilitate trade in contracts that reflect the ‘profile’ of renewable generation, filling a gap in risk management products and overcoming a market barrier for clean energy technologies.
+The Renewable Energy Hub Marketplace project will facilitate trade in contracts that reflect the ‘profile’ of renewable generation, filling a gap in risk management products and overcoming a market barrier for clean energy technologies.

 These products, and the digital marketplace that will support them, will provide the price signal required for market participants to seek out assets – such as batteries and other ‘balancing’ resources, that can firm up Australia’s rapidly-growing fleet of renewables generators.